top of page

 There are four essential physiological ingredients to support good mental health.
 Nutrition, exercise, breathing and sleep.
 This blog is going to briefly look at sleep.

-All the good, bad and ugly parts of your character and personality appear when you’ve been food and sleep-deprived plus physically exhausted for days on end.
-Moodiness, irritability, simple mathematical and cognitive processing errors among others all come out to play.
-In the right training/learning environment, these can be incredibly powerful tools for growth.
-However, in the real world of everyday work and life, they can be turned against you by others and importantly, yourself.
+All the good, bad and ugly parts of your character and personality appear when you've been food and sleep-deprived and physically exhausted for days.
+Moodiness, irritability, and simple mathematical and cognitive processing errors, among others, all come out to play.
+In the right training/learning environment, these can be potent tools for growth.
+However, in the real world of everyday work and life, they can be turned against you by others and, most importantly, yourself.

-The mind starts playing tricks on you when it’s being starved of two of its three most critical needs (energy, oxygen and sleep).
+When it's starved of two of its three most critical needs (energy, oxygen and sleep), the mind starts playing tricks on you.

-In a resting adult, the brain uses about 20 per cent of the body’s total energy needs.
-If the body is not getting any food (ie: energy), then the brain and the body are having to dig into internal emergency supplies.
-Although research is showing this is not a bad thing in small doses such as intermittent fasting, prolonged deprivation of nutrients can only have negative consequences for both body and brain.
+The brain uses about 20 per cent of the body's total energy needs in a resting adult.
+If the body is not getting any food (i.e., energy), then the brain and the body have to dig into internal emergency supplies.
+Although research shows this is okay in small doses for intermittent fasting, prolonged deprivation of nutrients can only have negative consequences for both the body and brain.

-With regards to oxygen, it should be no surprise that the brain needs oxygen to survive.
-Whilst it varies depending on the exact circumstance, serious and potentially irreversible brain damage can result from five to ten minutes without oxygen.
-There are other insidious consequences from a lack of oxygen over the short and long term too which I’ll explore in a future blog about sleep apnoea.
+It should be no surprise that the brain needs oxygen to survive.
+While the exact circumstance varies, serious and potentially irreversible brain damage can result from five to ten minutes without oxygen.
+A lack of oxygen can have other insidious consequences over the short and long term, which I'll explore in a future blog about sleep apnea.

-As for sleep and why it’s important for us, there is more that we don’t yet know compared to what we do know.
-The scientific community all agree that sleep is essential for life, but they’re still working out exactly how and why that’s the case.
-Here’s some of what we do know.
+We still need to learn more about sleep and why it's essential for us compared to what we do know.
+The scientific community all agree that sleep is necessary for life.
+However, they're still figuring out exactly how and why that's the case.
+Here's some of what we do know.

-The proper creation, storing and retrieval of memories is essential for survival and evolution.
-If we’ve just eaten something that made us sick, it would be good to remember what it looked like and where it was so that we didn’t make ourselves sick again.
-So too with threats to our life; let's avoid that or protect ourselves better next time...
+The proper creation, storage, and retrieval of memories is essential for survival and evolution.
+If we've just eaten something that made us sick, it would be good to remember what it looked like and where it was so that we don't make ourselves sick again.
+Likewise, with threats to our lives, let's avoid that place or protect ourselves better next time.

-Synaptic plasticity is the ability of the brain to create new pathways based on new activities.
-Research suggests that post-learning sleep is the prime time for these new neural pathways to be created and thus if we aren’t achieving decent quality sleep, we jeopardise the brain’s ability to properly create and store the learning (Ie, memory).
+Synaptic plasticity is the brain's ability to create new pathways based on new activities.
+Research suggests that post-learning sleep is the prime time for these new neural pathways to be created, and thus, if we aren't achieving decent quality sleep, we jeopardise the brain's ability to properly create and store learning (i.e., memory).

-Just as good sleep is linked to proper creation and storage of memories, poor memory and poor sleep have close links to depression too.
+Sound sleep is linked to the proper creation and storage of memories.
+Perhaps unsurprisingly, then, poor memory and poor sleep have close links to depression, too.
 Sleep is vital to resilience.
-Indeed, as an edition of The Harvard Mental Health Newsletter said, “Once viewed only as symptoms, sleep problems may actually contribute to psychiatric disorders”.
-People who sleep poorly are much more likely to develop significant mental illnesses, including depression and anxiety than those who sleep well.
+Indeed, as an edition of The Harvard Mental Health Newsletter said, "Once viewed only as symptoms, sleep problems may contribute to psychiatric disorders".
+Individuals experiencing poor sleep are at a substantially higher risk of developing severe mental health conditions such as depression and anxiety compared to those with restful sleep patterns.

-Whether it’s for repairing cell tissue, synaptic plasticity, memory functioning or preventing fatigue, a good night's sleep is essential.
-You’ll be repaid with clarity of thought the next day and the ability to build upon lessons learnt, be they for pleasure or survival.
-With clarity of thought and building upon lessons learnt, you’ll also be contributing to a self-fulfilling cycle of good sleep supporting good mental health and good mental health supporting good sleep.
+A good night's sleep is essential for repairing cell tissue, synaptic plasticity, memory functioning, and preventing fatigue.
+You'll be repaid with clarity of thought the next day and the ability to build upon lessons learned, be they for pleasure or survival.
+With clarity of thought and building upon lessons learnt, you'll also be contributing to a self-fulfilling cycle of good sleep supporting good mental health and good mental health supporting good sleep.

 bottom of page